ChrystianDuarte/rhosmapi/README.md

 Click in API provider.

 ![API Integration](https://drive.google.com/uc?id=14KN2jhRHRXgxfLy1IGhC8SgAZegv0wIp)
-select Add a data type
+select Add a data type , and put a API name, is this case "users" and in the part

-then put
+### Enter JSON Example

 	{